Do Psychometric Tests Work for Large Language Models? Evaluation of Tests on Sexism, Racism, and Morality: Experimental Setup

 \subsection{Models}

-We perform a psychometric test's systematic evaluation on 13 LLMs: Centaur \citep{binz2024centaur}, Gemma 3 (1B, 4B, 12B, 27B) \citep{team2025gemma}, Llama 3.1 (8B, 70B), Llama 3.3 70B \citep{grattafiori2024llama3herdmodels}, Mistral 7B v0.3 \citep{jiang2023mistral7b}, Qwen 2.5 (7B, 14B, 32B) \citep{qwen2025qwen25technicalreport} and Qwen 3 4B \citep{yang2025qwen3technicalreport}.
-For all models except Centaur, which is a base model specifically trained on data from human psychological experiments, the instruction-tuned versions are used.
+We perform a psychometric test's systematic evaluation on 17 LLMs that cover various model families, sizes, and access: Centaur \citep{binz_foundation_2025}, Gemma 3 (1B, 4B, 12B, 27B; \citealp{team_gemma_2025}), Llama 3.1 (8B, 70B), Llama 3.3 70B \citep{grattafiori_llama_2024}, Mistral 7B v0.3, Mistral-Large 123B \citep{jiang_mistral_2023}, Qwen 2.5 (7B, 14B, 32B, 72B; \citealp{qwen_qwen25_2025}), Qwen 3 4B \citep{yang_qwen3_2025}, Gemini 2.5 Flash, and Gemini 2.5 Pro~\cite{comanici_gemini_2025}.
+All models except the last two are open-source.
+For all open-source models except Centaur, which is a base model specifically trained on data from human psychological experiments, the instruction-tuned versions are used.
 The exact HuggingFace Hub model IDs are in Appendix~\ref{app:model-ids}.
-We use each model’s default temperature and run everything five times using different random seeds to account for variability.\footnote{The five random seed are: 1, 2, 3, 4, 5.}
+We use each model’s default temperature and perform five runs with different random seeds to account for variability.